spatie/laravel-missing-page-redirector/README.md

 [![StyleCI](https://styleci.io/repos/70787365/shield?branch=master)](https://styleci.io/repos/70787365)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-missing-page-redirector.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-missing-page-redirector)

 When transitioning from a old site to a new one your URLs may change.
 If your old site was popular you probably want to retain your SEO worth.
-One way of doing is by providing [permanent redirects from your old URLs to your new URLs](https://support.google.com/webmasters/answer/93633?hl=en).
+One way of doing this is by providing [permanent redirects from your old URLs to your new URLs](https://support.google.com/webmasters/answer/93633?hl=en).
 This package makes that process very easy.

 When installed you only need to [add your redirects to the config file](https://github.com/spatie/laravel-missing-page-redirector#usage).
 Want to use the database as your source of redirects?
 [No problem](https://github.com/spatie/laravel-missing-page-redirector#creating-your-own-redirector)!